Skip navigation

 Who is exempt from workers' compensation insurance?

-It’s crucial to understand who is exempt from workers’ compensation insurance before taking action to request an exemption.
+It’s crucial to understand who is exempt from Workers’ Compensation insurance before taking action like submitting a workers’ comp exemption form.
 Understanding the rules and regulations keeps you from wasting time and effort on trying to get an exemption for someone who must be covered.
-By talking with your state’s workers’ compensation authorities and our workers’ comp experts, you can gain a clear understanding of the requirements—particularly regarding people like LLC members, independent contractors, business partners, etc.
+By talking with your state’s Workers’ Compensation authorities and our workers’ comp experts, you can gain a clear understanding of the requirements—particularly regarding people like LLC members, independent contractors, business partners, etc.

 Are seasonal workers covered by workers’ comp insurance?